-- 1) Accuracy of the model in recognizing the target machine - 2) Accuracy of the algorithm in finding the relative pose and distance - 3) A working user interface that would not corrupt easily \land
+- 1) \Accuracy of the model in recognizing the target machine (if time permits) - 2) Accuracy of the algorithm in finding the relative pose and distance - 3) A working user interface based on the panel of the oscilloscope

 Testing Plan for the mechanical design part will be designed and integrated into the design as we first select the optimum geometry.
 After that testing will be mainly focusing on accuracy and stability testing where we would ask the robot to perform random tasks drawn from the test bank to evaluate its mean accuracy and degradation of accuracy over time.
 More detail can be found in the design approach.